jmhoms/plutus-pioneer-nixos-vagrant/README.md

     ```

 3. Customise anything you want, mainly by editing two files:
-    - Vagrantfile: to change things like the amount of memory and hard disk to be provisioned.
+    - Vagrantfile: to change things like which weekly wrapper script to use, and the amount of memory and hard disk to be provisioned.
     - Nixos-Plutus-Scripts/configuration.nix: to change any configuration related to the deployment of the operating system, for example to include an additional package.
 For more information visit https://nixos.org/manual/nixos/stable/#sec-configuration-syntax

 4. Deploy the service: this action may take around a half hour to download and build the system, depending on the resources available.